 Self-propelled mowers can be front-, rear- or all-wheel drive.
 Front wheel drive models are easy to operate and allow you to turn the mower by simply tipping the front wheels back and lifting them off the ground.
 They are ideal for flat lawns.
 Rear wheel drive tends to provide better traction when mowing across slopes in a back-and-forth (vs. up-and-down) pattern.
 Mowing across the face of slopes is the safest way to cut grass on hills.
 Rear wheel drive mowers are most effective when used with a bagger since the weight of the bag can sometimes cause the front end to rise as the bag fills ups.
-Most self-propelled walk-behind mowers are gas powered, although some cordless electric models are available.

 Find more lawn mower types defined, including riding mowers and lawn tractors.

-Advantages To Using A Self-Propelled Mower
+Advantages to Using a Self-Propelled Mower

 Self-propelled mowers will save you time and energy.
 You can cut through thick grass with a self-propelled mower without expending extra effort because the mower mechanically moves forward through challenging areas in your yard.
 And, mowing across areas that have a slight upgrade does not require an extra “push” from the operator because the self-propelling engine does the work.